yosephdev/GitHub-Profile/README.md

 ### Hello there 👋

-- 🔭 I’m currently working as a Web Content Manager at www.babysme.com & www.menaratravel.com
+- 🔭 I’m currently working as a Web Content Manager at www.babysme.com.
+Run www.menaratravel.com
 - 🌱 I’m currently learning Python at Coursera and GraphQL at edX
 - 👯 I’m obsessed with solving complex problems using React, GraphQL, and Node by building web applications
 - 🤔 I’m looking for a job opportunity (remote or onsite)